Pasta Primavera

 Is Pasta Healthy?

-*As I wrote in my The Pasta Diet ebook, you CAN eat pasta as part of a heart healthy diet, as long as you mind “the 3 Ps.”
+You CAN eat pasta as part of a heart healthy diet, as long as you mind “the 3 Ps.”
 One of these P’s is Portions.
 If you’re eating white semolina pasta, limit each serving to 1 to 1 ½ cups of cooked pasta to avoid overloading on simple carbs.
 To satisfy hunger, double (or triple) up on the veggies, which will help promote a healthy blood sugar response while providing heart-healthy fiber and antioxidant nutrients.
 Alternately, if you want to eat more pasta, use one that’s naturally high in protein, like a lentil or chickpea pasta.
 I like pastas with at least 15 grams of protein per serving (which is like eating a 2 oz steak).
 Add some healthy monounsaturated fat like olive oil, and you’ve got a recipe for great health!

 ©2020 Stephen Sinatra, M.D.
 All rights reserved.